Analytic Derivation of the minimal entanglement wedge cross section in the GMMG/GCFT flat holography: Comparison of the entanglement entropies of GMMG and TMG

 \section{Comparison of the entanglement entropies of GMMG and TMG}

 Both the holographic entanglement entropy and the minimal EWCS are related to the geometric calculations inside the bulk.
-From this point of view, if we can provide an argument based on the holographic entanglement entropy, we guess that the results can be used for the minimal EWCS.
-As mentioned in the section \ref{sec:3}, the GMMG model and the TMG model are similar in some respects in that they include the Chern-Simons and the Einstein gravity parts, but the former includes the higher derivative gravity terms.
+From this point of view, if we can provide an argument based on the holographic entanglement entropy, we argue that the results can be used for the minimal EWCS.
+As mentioned in the section \ref{sec:3}, the GMMG and TMG models are similar as they both include Chern-Simons and Einstein-Hilbert terms; however, GMMG also contains higher-derivative gravity terms.
 Therefore, comparing the entanglement entropy of these models in the context of the flat holography can have good results.
 We perform the computation in this Appendix by considering the pure state of a single interval in a $GCFT_2$ at the boundary is dual to a gravity on the asymptotically flat background.
 We examine the bulk geometry once by the TMG and again by the GMMG.

 The holographic entanglement entropy for the TMG in an asymptotically flat background which is dual to the $GCFT_2$ at the boundary with a single interval can be found in the literature as follows \cite{GC05}